ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-er and the boundless grace
+r and the boundless grace
 God scatters through this fair world fur us all.
 A Bealtifcl Extract.—-Generation after
 generation,&quot; says a fine writer, “ have fell as